gershnik/gershnik.github.io/_posts/2025-08-17-gitea-on-macos.md

 If you, like me, are not a fan of Homebrew, it is possible to install it directly from binary.
 Gitea's website provides reasonably detailed [instructions](https://docs.gitea.com/installation/install-from-binary) on how set it up on Linux.
 This page attempts to translate them to macOS.

-If you follow this guid you might want to keep the original instructions open too for comparison and additional information.
+If you follow this guide you might want to keep the original instructions open too for comparison and additional information.

 * TOC
 {:toc}